THE PHYSICAL BRAIN :

 HOW CAN WE MAXIMIZE OUR PRODUCTION OF ENDORPHINS?

-The neuroscientist, Candice Pert, a research expert in this field of study, suggests that the following will help to maximize our production of endorphins :
+The molecular biologist, Candice Pert, a research expert in this field of study, suggests that the following will help to maximize our production of endorphins :

 – daily relaxation